-The tax certificate only shows NZ sourced income for the non resident tax return in NZ (IR3NR).
+The tax certificate is only required to show NZ sourced income for the non resident tax return in NZ (IR3NR).
 As a result, foreign income is not shown.
 Should you require information on all income received during the tax year, this can be obtained from the Client Income Report.

-IRD Tax Return numbers - these are included to the extent they would be relevant to the IR3NR tax return; except for PIE Income - this is to be included in the 'Overseas Income' Section 17.

-- NZ Interest income has been split between income that was subject to an Approved Issuer Levy (AIL) and income that has had non-resident withholding tax deductions made, to assist you in the completion of your IR3NR tax return.
-Income subject to AIL is not required to be included in the IR3NR tax return. - PIE (Unlisted attributed income) will need to be included in your tax return Section 17.
+- IRD Tax Return numbers these are included to the extent they would be relevant to the IR3NR tax - NZ Interest income has been split between income that was subject to an Approved Issuer Levy (AIL) and income that has had non-resident withholding tax deductions made, to assist you in the completion of your IR3NR tax return.
+Income subject to AIL is not required to be included in the IR3NR tax return. - PIE (Unlisted attributed income) will need to be included in your tax return Section 17. - PIE (Listed) dividends do not need to be included in your tax return.